thilindu/TonUINO-TNG/README.md

 - [Issue 005](https://github.com/tonuino/TonUINO-TNG/issues/5): Update to use new mp3 library version 1.1.0

 ## Version 3.1 (13.10.2022)
-- Unterstützung für alle Platinen der Leiterkartenpiraten hinzugefügt (über einfaches #define in der `src/constants.hpp` konfigurierbar)
+- Added support for all PCBs from Leiterkartenpiraten (configurable via simple #define in `src/constants.hpp`)
   - TonUINO Classic
   - All-in-One
   - All-in-One Plus
   - fix for NTAG213

 ## Version 3.0 (xx.xx.xxxx) - by Boerge1
-- vollständiges Refactoring mit State-Machine
+- Complete refactoring with state machine
-- Die Main-Loop läuft jetzt stabil mit 50 ms
+- The main loop now runs stably at 50 ms
-- Neues Feature: neuer Mode: Hörbuch einzeln (nur ein Titel wird gespielt und Fortschritt gespeichert)
-- Neues Feature: Pause, wenn Karte entfernt wird (lässt sich per Einstellungen steuern)
-- Das Admin-Menü wird nach einer Einstellung nicht verlassen (kann in der Software leicht geändert werden)
-- Das Admin-Menü kann an jeder Stelle abgebrochen werden
-- Viele weitere Verbesserungen und Bug-Fixes
+- New feature: new mode: Audiobook single (only one title is played and progress is saved)
+- New feature: Pause when card is removed (can be controlled via settings)
+- The admin menu is not exited after a setting (can be easily changed in the software)
+- The admin menu can be cancelled at any point
+- Many other improvements and bug fixes

-## Version 2.1 (xx.xx.xxxx) noch WIP
+## Version 2.1 (xx.xx.xxxx) still WIP
-- Partymodus hat nun eine Queue -> jedes Lied kommt nur genau 1x vorkommt
-- Neue Wiedergabe-Modi "Spezialmodus Von-Bis" - Hörspiel, Album und Party -> erlaubt z.B. verschiedene Alben in einem Ordner zu haben und je mit einer Karte zu verknüpfen
+- Party mode now has a queue -> each song appears only exactly 1x
+- New playback modes "Special mode From-To" - Audio drama, Album and Party -> allows e.g. different albums in one folder and link each with a card
-- Admin-Menü
+- Admin menu
-- Maximale, Minimale und Initiale Lautstärke
-- Karten werden nun über das Admin-Menü neu konfiguriert
-- die Funktion der Lautstärketasten (lauter/leiser oder vor/zurück) kann im Adminmenü vertauscht werden
+- Maximum, Minimum and Initial volume
+- Cards are now reconfigured via the admin menu
+- the function of the volume buttons (louder/quieter or forward/back) can be swapped in the admin menu
-- Shortcuts können konfiguriert werden!
+- Shortcuts can be configured!
-- Support für 5 Knöpfe hinzugefügt
+- Support for 5 buttons added
-- Reset der Einstellungen ins Adminmenü verschoben
-- Modikationskarten (Sleeptimer, Tastensperre, Stopptanz, KiTa-Modus)
-- Admin-Menü kann abgesichert werden
+- Reset of settings moved to admin menu
+- Modification cards (Sleep timer, Button lock, Stop dance, Daycare mode)
+- Admin menu can be secured

 ## Version 2.01 (01.11.2018)
 - kleiner Fix um die Probleme beim Anlernen von Karten zu reduzieren

 ## Version 2.0 (26.08.2018)

-- Lautstärke wird nun über einen langen Tastendruck geändert
-- bei kurzem Tastendruck wird der nächste / vorherige Track abgespielt (je nach Wiedergabemodus nicht verfügbar)
-- Während der Wiedergabe wird bei langem Tastendruck auf Play/Pause die Nummer des aktuellen Tracks angesagt
-- Neuer Wiedergabemodus: **Einzelmodus**
-  Eine Karte kann mit einer einzelnen Datei aus einem Ordner verknüpft werden.
-Dadurch sind theoretisch 25000 verschiedene Karten für je eine Datei möglich
-- Neuer Wiedergabemodus: **Hörbuch-Modus** Funktioniert genau wie der Album-Modus.
-Zusätzlich wir der Fortschritt im EEPROM des Arduinos gespeichert und beim nächsten mal wird bei der jeweils letzten Datei neu gestartet.
-Leider kann nur der Track, nicht die Stelle im Track gespeichert werden
-- Um mehr als 100 Karten zu unterstützen wird die Konfiguration der Karten nicht mehr im EEPROM gespeichert sondern direkt auf den Karten - die Karte muss daher beim Anlernen aufgelegt bleiben!
-- Durch einen langen Druck auf Play/Pause kann **eine Karte neu konfiguriert** werden
-- In den Auswahldialogen kann durch langen Druck auf die Lautstärketasten jeweils um 10 Ordner oder Dateien vor und zurück gesprungen werden
-- Reset des MP3 Moduls beim Start entfernt - war nicht nötig und hat "Krach" gemacht
+- Volume is now changed via a long button press
+- with a short button press, the next/previous track is played (not available depending on playback mode)
+- During playback, a long button press on Play/Pause announces the number of the current track
+- New playback mode: **Single mode**
+  A card can be linked to a single file from a folder.
+This theoretically allows 25000 different cards for one file each
+- New playback mode: **Audiobook mode**
+  Works exactly like album mode.
+Additionally, the progress is saved in the EEPROM of the Arduino and next time it starts at the last file.
+Unfortunately, only the track, not the position in the track can be saved
+- To support more than 100 cards, the configuration of the cards is no longer saved in EEPROM but directly on the cards - the card must therefore remain on during training!
+- A long press on Play/Pause can **reconfigure a card**
+- In the selection dialogs, you can jump forward and backward by 10 folders or files by long pressing the volume buttons
+- Reset of the MP3 module at startup removed - was not necessary and made "noise"

 # Open Source